-Bitcoin dropped back below $30,000 Tuesday — the first time it’s gone that low since June 22.
+Bitcoin dropped back below $30,000 on July 21 — the first time it had gone that low since June 22.

-This second drop below $30,000 in the past month follows Bitcoin’s all-time high — above $60,000 — in April, according to Coindesk’s Bitcoin price tracker.
-It dropped steadily from there and continues to hover around $30,000.
+This late July drop below $30,000 in the past month followed Bitcoin’s all-time high — above $60,000 — in April, according to Coindesk’s Bitcoin price tracker.
+It dropped steadily from there and continued to hover around $30,000 before rising to more than $46,000 in August.
 We’ve said it before and we’ll say it again: cryptocurrency is a volatile, speculative investment, and you should only invest what you’re willing to lose.

 What the Ongoing Volatility Means for Investors